Jisha murder case: Trial

 The accused was presented before the court and framed charges against him for the offences punishable under Sections 449 (trespassing), 342 (wrongful confinement), 376, 376A (rape and murder), 302 (murder) and 201 (destruction of evidence) IPC and Sections 3(1)(a), 3(1)(w)(i) & (ii) and 3(2)(v) of the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989.
+Advocate N K Unnikrishnan, Senior lawyer from thrissur appeared as Special Prosecutor.
 Advocate Biju Antony Aloor, commonly called Aloor appeared as defence lawyer for the accused.
 The accused denied the allegations and pled not guilty.
 After examining 100 witnesses, 291 material evidences were taken into consideration by the Court.
 After a prolonged trial, the court found the accused not guilty for acts against sections 201 IPC and Sections 3(1)(a), 3(1)(w)(i) & (ii) and 3(2)(v) of the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities) Act, 1989.
 However, he was proved guilty for offences under Sections 449, 342, 376A and 302 and was convicted murderer under special charges and was sentenced for death, among other penalties.